Skip to main content

 The key to successful church growth is planning.
 If you’re not prepared to experience some growing pains, you’ll have a bumpy road ahead.
 But if you consider what church staff you’ll need to hire and how to support your church leadership, you’re setting yourself up for success.

 Adding to your team means creating roles that you didn’t previously need.
-For instance, you might need one dedicated staff member to coordinate weddings and another staff member that only focuses on youth ministry.
+For instance, you might need a dedicated staff member to lead a church event management team, coordinate weddings and another staff member that only focuses on youth ministry.
 You can make their lives easier with resources like a congregation database or specialized church accounting software to keep track of costs.

 Growing your church is exciting.
 It means that you’re able to serve more of the community than you were before.
 Just be sure to plan for your growth so that you can keep achieving your church’s goals without missing a beat.